john-kurkowski/music/README.md

 # music

-Miscellaneous tasks for publishing my music.
+Tasks for publishing my music.

 The code is idiosyncratic with my music project conventions and therefore applicable mainly to me.
 However, the code may be a useful example for using